vv111y/git-clipboard/README.md

 - Creates a branch `clip/<bundle-base-name>` from the bundle's first head
 - If --merge/--squash/--rebase is given, merges into the current branch (or --branch)
 - Cleans up a temporary remote used for fetching from the bundle

+### Ref selection

+- Use `--ref` to pick a specific ref from the bundle (e.g., `--ref main` or `--ref refs/heads/main`).
+- If omitted, git-paste tries the metadata `default_branch` from the clip.
+If not available, it falls back to the first head in the bundle.

 ### Clipboard default and obvious mode